zdravkov/kendo-docs/getting-started/dataviz/appearance-styling.md

         ...
     });

-* Include two stylesheets: **kendo.dataviz.css** and **kendo.dataviz.[theme].css**.
+* Include stylesheets:

+1. **kendo.common.css** (Kendo UI Web)
+1. **kendo.common.[theme].css** (Kendo UI Web)
+1. **kendo.dataviz.css** (Kendo UI DataViz)
+1. **kendo.dataviz.[theme].css** (Kendo UI DataViz)

+Some Kendo UI Web widgets are used internally to implement features such as tooltips, buttons, etc.

-The common (base) stylesheet applies styles related to positioning and size, but which are not related to the color scheme and are always required for the widget to look correct and function properly.
-The theme stylesheet applies theme-specific styles like colors and backgrounds.
+The common (base) stylesheets apply styles related to positioning and size, but which are not related to the color scheme and are always required for the widget to look correct and function properly.
+The theme stylesheets apply theme-specific styles like colors and backgrounds.

-> Be sure to include the common CSS file before the theme CSS file.
+> Be sure to include the CSS files in the specified order.
 In some cases, the theme CSS file may override base styles as it uses selectors with the same specificity.

 ## Customizing Appearance